7 SELF CARE PRACTICES

 When things get a little tough and life feels challenging, there are certain things we can do to help us cope with life's stresses with a little more ease.

-Like eating healthily, getting enough sleep and exercising regularly.
+eating healthily, getting enough sleep and exercising regularly -

-I believe these practices are vital in helping to create a healthy and balanced mind/body and in turn helping you to live better!
+I believe these practices are vital in helping to create a healthy and balanced mind and body, and in turn helping you to live better!